-Date Report Issues for consideration Invited to attend 7 December 2023 NCCSP Plan 2021-24 - performance monitoring Review of strategic plans for the management of community safety in Norfolk, including an update on the Partnership's Strategic Assessment; Consider a performance update and undertake an indepth review of one or two Partnership priorities (to be agreed): Partnership Priority: Serious Violence An overview of the Partnership's response to the new Serious Violence Duty, which commenced on 31 January 2023.
+Date Report Issues for consideration Invited to attend 29 February 2024 NCCSP Plan 2021-24 - performance monitoring Review of strategic plans for the management of community safety in Norfolk, including an update on the Partnership's Strategic Assessment; Consider a performance update and undertake an indepth review of one or two Partnership priorities (to be agreed): Partnership Priority: Serious Violence An overview of the Partnership's response to the new Serious Violence Duty, which commenced on 31 January 2023.
 A full report on the Partnership's thematic review of Norfolk Domestic Homicide Reviews.
 Partnership Priority: Domestic Abuse and Sexual Violence Update on Domestic Violence Change Champions.
-NCCSP Chair and Community Safety Team 29 February 2024 NCCSP Plan 2021-24 - performance monitoring Consider a performance update and undertake an indepth review of one or two Partnership priorities (to be agreed): Partnership Priority: Prevent Clarification on whether there is a gap in legislation around the requirement to include a NCCSP Chair and Community Safety Team legal imprint on any leaflet campaign material; 2) Evidence of the impact of projects seeking to raise awareness of radicalisation and extremism; 3) Outcomes of the Partnership's Hate Crime Review.
-6 June 2024 NCCSP Plan 2021-24 - performance monitoring Appointment of Chair &amp; Vice-Chair; Confirm Terms of Reference; Consider a performance update and undertake an in-depth review of one or two Partnership priorities (to be agreed): Partnership Priority: Criminal Exploitation An update on action being taken to tackle modern slavery.
-Partnership Priority: Neighbourhood Crime An update on the Scrutiny Sub Panel's recommendation, that the Partnership should consider how constituent partners can ensure that individuals are able to access support for unmet needs, to avoid circumstances where an Anti-Social Behaviour Review might be requested.
-NCCSP Chair and Community Safety Team 26 September 2024 NCCSP Plan 2021-24 - performance monitoring Consider a performance update and undertake an in-depth review of one or two Partnership priorities (to be agreed).
-NCCSP Chair and Community Safety Team
+NCCSP Chair and Community Safety Team May 2024 Amendments to the Scrutiny Sub Panel's Terms of Reference will be implemented from May 2024.
+The following schedule of meetings therefore follows the agreed schedule of Norfolk Police and Crime Panel meetings.
+June/July 2024, County Hall Private induction / refresh session for Scrutiny Sub Panel members.

-Items to be incorporated into reports for future meetings: Partnership Priority: Fraud
+(to be confirmed) 29 July 2024 NCCSP Plan 2021-24 - performance monitoring Appointment of Chair and Vice-Chair; Confirm Terms of Reference; Consider a performance update and undertake an in-depth review of one or two Partnership priorities (to be agreed).
+NCCSP Chair and Community Safety Team 14 October 2024 NCCSP Plan 2021-24 - performance monitoring NCCSP Chair and Community Safety Team 4 February 2025 NCCSP Plan 2021-24 - performance monitoring NCCSP Chair and Community Safety Team